havk64/packer-atlas/README.md

 # packer-atlas
-Packer examples for build AWS and Digital Ocean vagrant boxes
+Custom vagrant boxes based on AWS and Digital Ocean images using Packer from Hashicorp.